 Probably once a month or so I get an email from someone who has attached their resume but written nothing in the subject line or body of the email.
 Nothing at all.
 I guess I'm supposed to figure out what they're after, which, in terms of my business, could be a quote for a new resume, a question about their existing resume, or sometimes people even think I can hire them.

 If you send a recruiter your resume and don't write anything in the subject line or body of the email, don't hold your breath waiting for a reply.

 I know, I know.
 Conventional wisdom says we're drowning in information these days so keep emails short and sweet.
 I get it.
 But come on, we can't even start off with "Hi" anymore?
 Are we sooooo busy that all pleasantries just get dropped?

 Here's my reaction to an email that doesn't start off with a greeting.
-If it just says "Michael," and then jumps into the purpose of the email, then - to me - it looks like a command.
-Michael, answer my question.
-Michael, send me a quote.
-Michael, write a new resume for me for free.
+If it just says "Mike," and then jumps into the purpose of the email, then - to me - it looks like a command.
+Mike, answer my question.
+Mike, send me a quote.
+Mike, write a new resume for me for free.
 Sure, I'll get right on that.